ai-cfia/dev-rel-docs/adr/018-document-processing.eng-ca.md

 ### Positive Impacts

 1. **Improved Efficiency**: The integration of Document Intelligence will significantly streamline the inspection process.
 Inspectors will be able to quickly capture and process fertilizer label information, reducing the time spent on manual data entry and increasing overall efficiency.

 2. **Enhanced Accuracy**: By leveraging advanced OCR and layout analysis capabilities, Document Intelligence ensures more accurate text extraction and classification.
 This will minimize errors in the inspection forms, leading to more reliable data collection.

 3. **Seamless Integration with Azure**: The compatibility with Azure allows for a smooth workflow within the existing CFIA infrastructure.
 This reduces the need for extensive reconfiguration or additional training for staff, facilitating a faster implementation.

 4. **Scalability and Customization**: The ability to create personalized models for text extraction and classification means that the system can be tailored to meet specific needs.

 ### Negative Impacts

 1. **Cost Implications**: The pay-as-you-go model of Document Intelligence, coupled with costs for custom models, may result in higher expenses compared to using free solutions like Tesseract.

 2. **Dependency on Internet Connectivity**: Since Document Intelligence requires an internet connection for processing, any connectivity issues could disrupt the inspection workflow.
 This dependency might pose challenges in remote or less connected areas.

 3. **Data Privacy Concerns**: The temporary storage of input data and results for up to 24 hours may raise privacy concerns.
 It’s crucial to ensure that data handling complies with CFIA’s privacy policies and government regulations to maintain stakeholder trust.

 ## References

-> Any documentation, research, or data that support the decision can be cited

-> here.
-This can include academic papers, blog posts, or internal documents.

-#### **HaluEval: A Large-Scale Hallucination Evaluation Benchmark for Large Language Models**:
+#### HaluEval: A Large-Scale Hallucination Evaluation Benchmark for Large Language Models:

    - Li, J., Cheng, X., Zhao, W. X., Nie, J. Y., & Wen, J. R. (2023).
 HaluEval: A Large-Scale Hallucination Evaluation Benchmark for Large Language Models. *Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing*, 6449–6464. ¹²

 #### **Document AI**: